 But even though the world needs men as much as it does women, what has opening doors got to do with anything?
-My door-opening capacity as as good as any man’s. * And it says nothing of masculinity in general, as there was no worldwide, as-long-as-history exist, tendency for men to open doors for women.
+My door-opening capacity as as good as any man’s. * (Unless it is the kind of door that needs Hagar The Horrible and his crew with a battering ram, but I digress.)
+And it says nothing of masculinity in general, as there was no worldwide, as-long-as-history exist, tendency for men to open doors for women.
 Doors existed in the time of Jesus, but I don’t think he opened literal doors for women any more than for men.
 It was not their custom.

 As for little old ladies, some of them may need help across streets.
 But then, a 12-year old girl scout is up to the task.
 We don’t need men to do that either.
-Okay, indirectly, all other things being equal, children from 2-parent homes are more decent on average, so there is a “maybe” on that one.
 And old men are as likely to need help, but there are fewer old men than women.

 Why step away from it?

-Or consider this statement, for man-as-leader roles at home:
+Or consider this statement, made by a male on the Internet while arguing for man-as-leader roles at home:

 I guess I should not teach my two boys “ladies first”, but “equality” in who opens the door for who. … I have never bowed the knee to kiss the hand of my boys.
 I have bowed the knee to kiss the hand of my daughter.
 Wow, male supremacy just gets more and more extreme, eh?

 Regardless of hand-kissing, it remains true that domestic abuse is sometimes the result of, or aggravated by, gender role preaching in churches.
-1 in 4 women experience domestic abuse somewhere in their lives, and some studies find wife beating is more than 300% more like to happen in traditional marriages than in egalitarian marriages.
+1 in 4 women experience domestic abuse somewhere in their lives (probably more in countries that have less laws to protect them than the western world), and some studies find wife beating is more than 300% more like to happen in traditional marriages than in egalitarian marriages.
 Kissing girls’ hands neither cause nor solve this problem, but it is certainly no argument in defense of practices that sometimes cause/ worsen the problem.
 If I had to choose between:

 a) A world where all daddies kiss their daughter’s hands and not their sons, and 25% of those girls grew up abused by a man, and

-b) A world where no daddies kiss their daughter’s hands, and only 6% of them ever end up abused by a man,
+b) A world where no daddies kiss only their daughter’s hands, and only 6% of girls ever end up abused by a man,

 … I know what I would choose.